 Diffuse astrocytomas, also referred to as low-grade infiltrative astrocytomas, are designated as WHO II tumours of the brain.
-The term diffuse infiltrating means there is no identifiable border between the tumour and the normal brain tissue even though the borders may appear well marginated on imaging.
+The term diffuse infiltrating means there is no identifiable border between the tumour and normal brain tissue, even though the borders may appear well-marginated on imaging.

 In the 2016 update to the WHO classification of CNS tumours, diffuse astrocytoma is synonymous with the previously described subtype of fibrillary astrocytoma.
 Gemistocytic astrocytoma remains a distinct subtype, whereas protoplasmic astrocytomas are no longer recognised as a separate entity 13.